-Accordingly, the FAA has discretion to waive or exempt the pilot certification requirement with respect to small UAS operators and should do so.
+Accordingly, the FAA has discretion to waive or exempt the pilot certification requirement with respect to small UAS operators and should do so here.
 The manifold innovative UAV technologies, particularly for small UAVs, should not be subject to a one-size-fits-all paradigm with respect to pilot certification.
+The Small UAV Coalition believes that the eBee's autopilot and failsafe technical capabilities to manage critical situations in flight provide more than an equivalent level of safety when compared to the training a pilot receives in obtaining a private pilot certificate.
 Applying manned aircraft pilot certification requirements to small unmanned aircraft is not necessary as a matter of safety, and does not make sense as a matter of public policy.
 The Coalition agrees with the FAA's determination in the Astraeus Aerial and other exemptions that a commercial pilot certificate is not required for the operators of UAVs for closed set filming: